 As standard, the van is fitted with a six-speed manual gearbox, with rear-wheel drive models offering a 7Gtronic auto option.
 The new front-wheel drive versions feature a nine-speed torque converter auto system, which is guaranteed to improve efficiency and performance.

 Mercedes has fitted the Sprinter with its modern safety technology, including driver fatigue detector, rain-sensing wet wipers, and cutting edge active safety systems to reduce the chance of accidents.
 For added peace of mind, the Sprinter is fully covered by a three-year unlimited mileage warranty, which is ideal for businesses with a large annual mileage.
 Although, as the class leader, it is unlikely there will be any major issues with the latest model.
 The van is more complex than previous versions, but Mercedes has carried out more than six million miles of testing before putting the van on sale.

 To ensure the van stays in great condition, the service intervals art set at 24,000 miles or every two years on the front-wheel drive options.
 For owners looking for cost savings, the rear-wheel drive versions can go up to 37,000 miles between services.
 The Mercedes Pro Connect system is designed to alert drivers of maintenance issues and upcoming services well in advance, thereby allowing for work to be carried out at the most convenient times.

-If you are looking to purchase a new van or commercial vehicle, we at Vanwise Group have showrooms in Harlow, Maidstone and Dunstable, where you can book a test drive or speak to our knowledgeable team.
+If you are looking to purchase a new van or commercial vehicle, we at Vanwise Group have showrooms in Harlow and Maidstone, where you can book a test drive or speak to our knowledgeable team.
 We regularly add new vans to our range which includes used Mercedes Sprinter vans and those available for business contract hire.
 To find out more about any of our vehicles, please contact our customer service team today.